Fully renovated with New Wiring, Fake Ceiling, Carpet, Radiator, Door And Windows.

 The living room was not as bad as it looked, but I did not tell the estate agent that of course.
 I saw past the initial junk because most of it could easily be thrown away and I dismissed the previously water damaged walls because I knew they just needed a clean up.
 The room's over all renovation costs, such as rewiring and plaster work, did not worry me either because I classed them as standard costs and not extra, problem, costs.

-The junk in the living room was mainly an old mattress, records, newspapers and dirt!
+The junk in the lounge was mainly an old mattress, records, newspapers and dirt!

 After clearing out the junk one of the first things I did was clean the floor.
 I had to douse it with a few millimeters of bleach water, leave it standing for 15 minutes to get rid of the room's smell, before scrubbing it to remove the now loosened grime.
 I was not sure at this point if the room was fully water tight, but I was forced to use this cleaning (soaking) method because the floor was in such bad condition grime-wise.